Firms doing lead nurturing correctly create 50% more sales-ready leads at a 33% lower cost.

 As in any walk of life, trust is the bedrock of a strong relationship.
 Potential clients and customers need to feel comfortable with you and your team before they will step out and commit to a purchase or partnership.

 That’s just the start and from there you’re swimming against the current.
-According to Gleanster, only a quarter of your leads are sales-ready, while half are “qualified but not ready to buy from you”.
+According to Gleanster, only a quarter of your leads are sales-ready, while half are:

 It goes without saying that potential sales relationships require a great deal of nurturing, time and care.